-Felines aren’t exactly known for their love of travel but why do cats hate car rides so much?
+They aren’t known for their love of travel, but why do cats hate car rides?

-Felines can be exceptionally tuned into the mood of their owners.
-If you’re nervous about putting them into inside a car then they’re going to feel that anxiety and react accordingly.
-If you go cold at the thought of taking them with you on the road, then it’s no wonder that cats hate car rides, too.
+Felines can be exceptionally tuned into their owner’s mood.
+If you’re nervous about putting them into a carrier and then into the car, they’ll pick up on that and react accordingly, so it’s no wonder cats hate car rides if you hate traveling with a cat too.

-Imagine if you were bundled up into a box and then moved to a new location — think of the smells, the smudging of suburban neighbourhoods, cityscapes going by the car window.
-Cats have borders to patrol, patches of a neighbourhood that they’ve marked.
-Take them away from that and they’re bound to get antsy.
+Imagine if you were bundled up into a box and then moved to a new location — think of the smells, the smudge of suburban neighbourhoods sweeping past the window at speed and the physical feeling of traveling that quickly.

 Cats appear to have a better memory than dogs do.
 They’re able to associate the carrier with a feeling of what happened.
 For most of us, it means that cats do remember going to the vet or getting their claws clipped.

 It doesn’t mean they’ll remember it specifically in the same way a human would but they’re better than dogs at recalling how that experience felt.
-If it was upsetting or frightening, then they’re likely to recall those feelings The Second Opinion Doc website says that cats are 200 times better at retaining memories than dogs are.
+If it was upsetting or frightening, then they’re likely to recall those feelings.

-You might need to make sure that you have the correct box to transport your cat in, too.
-We’ve written previously about the best cat carriers for long car trips.
-If your cat is prone to anxiety or aggression before getting into a vehicle, then we’ve also explored some of the best cat carriers for difficult cats.
+You may need to review the cat carrier that you’re using.
+There are actually a lot of different choices now (we’ve written a post previously on the best cat carriers for long car trips).
+If your cat is prone to anxiety or aggression even before getting into a vehicle, then we’ve also explored some of the best cat carriers for difficult cats.

 Some cats prefer the carrier to be covered over with a towel or blanket.
 Others would rather be able to look outside.
 Try both and see which your cat is happiest with.

-Cats hate riding in cars because it’s an unfamiliar space; it takes them away from their territory and is often a precursor to an unpleasant event.
-We don’t help our felines create better associations with vehicles the way that we do with dogs but with a little effort, you can make a car ride less stressful for everyone — owner included!
+So why do cats hate car rides?
+Because it’s an unfamiliar space, it takes them away from their territory and is often a precursor to an unpleasant event like going to the vet.
+We don’t help our felines create better associations with vehicles the way that we do with dogs, but with a little effort, you can make a car ride less stressful for everyone — owner included!